 Cheapest versus most expensive dog breeds to treat

-Francis Martin, CEO (Chief Executive Officer) of The Insurance Emporium commented: “Our recent research into global pet insurance adoption rates revealed that only around 30% of British pet owner have pet insurance, leaving 70% uninsured.
+Francis Martin, CEO (Chief Executive Officer) of The Insurance Emporium commented: “Our research into global pet insurance adoption rates revealed that only around 30% of British pet owners have pet insurance, leaving 70% uninsured.
 Similar to our own health, we cannot predict if and when our pets fall ill or have an accident.
 Therefore, without pet insurance owners are 100% financially responsible for the veterinary fees incurred and will need to ensure they commit to saving a lot of money to protect themselves from emergencies.”

-The most popular dog names in 2024
+The most popular dog names in 2025

 Our top 30 UK dog breeds in full

 So which dog breeds made our top 30?
-Take a look here to see the full rundown of breeds and how they ranked overall in terms of cost to own from least expensive to most expensive.
+Take a look here to see the full run down of breeds and how they ranked overall in terms of cost to own, from least expensive to most expensive.
 When looking to purchase a new dog we’d always advise people to do their own research to help them decide which breed of dog is going to suit their lifestyle the best.

 All content provided on this blog is for informational purposes only.
 We make no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.
 We will not be liable for any errors or omissions in this information nor for the availability of this information.
 We will not be liable for any loss, injury, or damage arising from the display or use of this information.
 This policy is subject to change at any time.